 AHGrant20 - A&H Grant Program's 20th Anniversary

-A&H celebrates the 20th year of the program in 2017.
-Follow this year's grant recipients at #AHGRANT20
+A&H celebrated the 20th year of the program in 2017 and created #AHGRANT20 to follow grant recipients and their projects.

 Awards range from providing much needed general operating funds to large and small organizations, to seed money for innovative individual projects.

 Examples of grant recipients include: